ballerina-platform/ballerina-distribution/examples/grpc-client-set-deadline/grpc_client_set_deadline.md

 # gRPC client - Set deadline

-The gRPC client allows setting deadlines to specify how long they are willing to wait for an RPC to complete before the RPC is terminated with an error.
+The `grpc:Client` allows setting deadlines to specify how long they are willing to wait for an RPC to complete before the RPC is terminated with an error.
 The deadline is set as a header using the method `setDeadline`.
 Use this to set an upper limit on how long a call can run for.

 ::: code grpc_client_set_deadline.bal :::